The best Micro Four Thirds lenses

 |

-For those looking for a particular focal length, but especially for a brighter wide-angle lens, you can look at fixed focal lengths (with automatic and manual focus).
-I have summarized their main characteristics in the table below.
+For those looking for a specific focal length, but especially for a brighter wide-angle lens, you can look at prime lenses (with automatic and manual focus).
+I’ve summarized their main characteristics in the table below.

 1 - Panasonic Leica DG Summilux 12mm f/1.4 ASPH

-This is in my opinion the best fixed wide-angle lens for a Micro 4/3 sensor.
-With an all-metal, tropicalized construction, and with autofocus, this lens offers a remarkable image quality that everyone loves.
-The very large f/1.4 aperture will allow you to use this lens for astrophotography or indoor photography (concerts, weddings).
+In my opinion, this is the best fixed wide-angle lens for a Micro 4/3 sensor.
+With an all-metal, weather-sealed construction, and with autofocus, this lens offers a remarkable image quality that everyone loves.
+The very large f/1.4 aperture will let you use this lens for astrophotography or indoor photography (concerts, weddings).
 The weight remains correct (335g) but the price is high, even if we remain in excellence here.

 2 - Olympus M.Zuiko Digital ED 12mm f/2